blynkkk/blueprints/LeonardoEthernetBlink/README.md

 # Introduction

-In this blueprint there will be a tutorial on connecting the Arduino Leonardo board with Ethernet Shield and controlling the blinking of the LED using the button on the web or mobile dashboard.
-Also, this code can be used to connect other similar boards, such as Arduino Uno and Arduino Mega.
+This blueprint is a quick-start tutorial for connecting the Arduino Leonardo board to Blynk using Ethernet.
+You will be able to control the blinking of the built-in LED using a button on the web or mobile dashboard.
+You can also use this blueprint with similar boards, such as the Arduino Uno and Arduino Mega.

 # 1. Components

-In this project we used:

-1. Arduino Leonardo/Uno/Mega board
+1. Arduino Leonardo / Uno / Mega board
 2. Ethernet Shield
 3. USB cable